bitloops/bitloops-language/CONTRIBUTING.md

 ### Create a Pull Request
 After making your changes, open a pull request (PR).
 Submit your PR and other Bitloopers will review the PR with you.
 If you come across an issue, such as a merge conflict, or don't know how to open a pull request, then we suggest reading [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) on how to resolve merge conflicts and other issues.
 Finally, once your PR is merged, you will be proudly listed as a contributor in the contributor chart.
+For an example of how to add a new bl-element check this [guide](https://github.com/bitloops/bitloops-language/blob/main/HOW_TO_ADD_BL_ELEMENT.md).

 ### Contributor License Agreement (CLA)
 As an open-source programming language, Bitloops needs to obtain a contributor license agreement (CLA) from its contributors to ensure all users have access to the open source code.
 This process only needs to be conducted once as we will cross-check your GitHub username before accepting any PR.
 To complete the CLA please email us at contributor@bitloops.com and we’ll provide you with the necessary forms for online signature.